samedicorp/modula-test/README.md

     }
 }
 ```
-### Modules
+### Configuring Modules

+Each module in Modula is a Lua object that provides some functionality to the overall script.
+See [the Modula docs](https://github.com/samedicorp/modula#modules) for more information.

 The `modules` property of the settings should be a table.
 The keys of this table are the names of the modules you want to use.

-These should be written as if you were passing them into a `require()` call (e.g: if your module is located at `lua/myconstruct/mymodule.lua`, the key would be `myconstruct.mymodule`).
+These key names should be written as if you were passing them into a `require()` call (e.g: if your module is located at `lua/myconstruct/mymodule.lua`, the key would be `myconstruct.mymodule`).
 Each of the values of the table should be another table containing settings for that module.
 Precisely what you put in each of these depends on the module in question.

-### DU Lua Parameters
+### Configuring Parameters

 All the code in this file will be included in the `unit.onStart` handler.